bbe2/portfolio/README.md

 ## university.instruction
 [instructor.home.page](https://github.com/bbe2/instructor.brian)
 ```
-Currently, I engage in foundational work in machine and
+Currrently I instruct foundational compute from machine
-assembly language, transitioning from LC-3 to C++ (based
+and assembly with LC-3 via patt/patel to C++.
+My expertise
-on the Patt/Patel approach).
-My focus spans theoretical
-system design, its practical re-engineering, and STEM
+also spans theoretical system design, practical re-engineering,
-technical communication.
-In Spring 2023, I authored course
-COSC.5236 data mining for www.utk.edu.

-My pedagogical approach prioritizes active learning, utilizing
-interactive frameworks based on Google Sheets, Github,
-and Colab.
-Like bee festooning or forming chains to
-repair and branch, students similarly festoon in
-collaborative JAM sessions, connecting ideas and
-solving challenges for day one career preparedness.
+data transformation and programming constructs, and STEM
+communication, complemented by my data science training
+and course authorship, like COSC-526 data mining with Spark.

+I employ an active learning pedagogy, leveraging tools like
+Colab, G Sheets, and Github.
+Taking inspiration from bee
+festooning, students collaborate in JAMs, linking concepts
+and tackling challenges, like analyzing a physical book's
+word count within an hour.
+My aim?
+Equip students with
+immediate, tangible skills for preparedness during un.REAL
+talent and task replacement.

-An embodiment of a Lacanian real, I call new.REAL is
+An embodiment of a Lacanian real, a Krokeresque new.REAL
 central to my teaching paradigm.
 Education is a performative
 act, lived and crafted, not just passively consumed.
 The
 paradigm challenges traditional passive learning and draws
-on Arthur Kroker's concept of body drift, i.e., a blend
+on Arthur Kroker's concept of body drift, i.e., a blend of
-of humanity with technology and Foucault's active
+humanity with technology and Foucault's active knowledge
-knowledge structures.
-Students don't absorb but actively
+structures.
+Students don't absorb but actively shape, create,
-shape, create, and immerse themselves where education isn't
+and immerse themselves where education isn't symbolic but a
-symbolic but a tangible, actionable commodity echoing
+tangible, actionable commodity echoing Baudrillard's simulacrum.
-Baudrillard's simulacrum.
-Efforts aim to showcase immediate skills and value.
+Efforts showcase immediate skills, use of abstraction,

-To augment classroom learning, I use generative pretrained transformer APIs to,
-- Summarize the audio lecture and lecture notes.
-- Identify and synthesize disparities between audio lectures and lecture notes.
+ontological formation, and problem decomposition.

+Augment student learning and engagement with generative pretrained transformers that
+I.	Convert lecture audio to text and integrate into class corpus.
+II.
+Use GPT tech to synthesize disparities including lecture notes and textbook.
-- Email outcomes and then aggregate all media into a central repository.
+III.Email disparity index and aggregate media into a central repository.
-- Harness substrate for bespoke AI.agent development enabling
--- students to pose intricate curriculum-related queries for precise answers.
-- My work centers on furthering accessibility and recall mnemonics.
+IV.
+Feed repository into a course specific AI agent further supporting student tasks.
+V.	Facilitate upskill and recall mnemonics while postively experiencing a new.REAL of our social fabric.

 ```

 ## Fall 2023 - course.page.links